internetofwater/geoconnex.us/README.md

 These features can also be described using their role in the linked-data system.

-1. Monitoring: locations that organizations monitor the environment.
+1. Monitoring: locations at which organizations monitor the environment.
-1. Cataloging: environmental, jurisdictional, or hydrologic units.
+1. Cataloging: environmental, jurisdictional, or hydrologic units that can be used to group and sort data.
 1. Environmental: real-world features that are the subject of monitoring.

 Features are registered in the [namespaces](https://github.com/internetofwater/geoconnex.us/tree/master/namespaces) folder.
 Namespaces contains organizations, datasets, and a special `https://geoconnex.us/ref` namespace reserved for community reference features not owned by a single organization.